API-Skeletons/oauth2-doctrine-permissions-acl/README.md

 Adding Roles to the ACL
 -----------------------

-You may load all roles in your `Role` entity into the ACL by specifying this configuration in oauth2.doctrine.permisisons.acl.global.php
+To copy roles into the ACL from your Role entity copy `config/oauth2.doctrine.permisisons.acl.global.php.dist` to your application `config/autoload/oauth2.doctrine.permisisons.acl.global.php`
 ```php
 'zf-oauth2-doctrine-permissions-acl' => [
     'role' => [